 What's Included in a Commercial Property Inspection?

 A standard commercial property inspection covers all major building systems and structural components.
-This typically includes the foundation and structural framing, roofing systems, HVAC systems, electrical panels and distribution systems, plumbing systems, parking lots and exterior site features, and life safety components such as fire suppression systems and emergency exits.
+This typically includes the foundation and structural framing, roofing systems, HVAC systems, electrical panels, plumbing systems, parking lots and limited visual observations of accessible exterior components (excluding lighting, irrigation, and underground systems).

 Specialized Inspections That Affect Cost